keeks-mtl/go-tennis/README.md

 - A user is redirected to the checkout success page once they've successfully purchased the things in their bag.
 - The Heading is a thank you message with the user's full name.
-- The user is also reminded to what email the confirmation email was sent to.
+- The user is also reminded what email the confirmation email was sent to.
 - The page has the following information on their order.
     - Order number
     - Order date
-    - Products & Lessons they bought
+    - Products & lessons they bought
     - Full name with their full address details they submitted
     - Order total
     - Delivery cost